tytydraco/yessleep/out/A_Customer_Is_Sending_Me_Photos_Of_Missing_People.md

-I own and operate my own
+I own and operate my own print shop.

 Most of the orders I receive from people are online, usually including wedding invitations, custom stickers, awkward school photos, and designed posters we ship off once they're printed and packaged up.
 Admittedly, owning a print shop isn't the most exciting career in the world, but it puts food on the table for me and my family.